preetsuthar17/preetsuthar.me/content/writings/guide-to-minimal-website-design.md

 Minimalist website design is a refined art form focused on simplicity, clarity, and functionality.
 By stripping away nonessential elements, it highlights what truly matters and creates a seamless experience for visitors.

-## 7 Fundamental Principles of Minimalist Web Design
+## 7 Principles of Minimalist Web Design

 1. Embrace Simplicity
 2. Prioritize User Experience